Skip to Content

 Cosmopolitan Spa – Photo Courtesy of The Cosmopolitan Of Las Vegas

-After all the hustle and bustle, eating and drinking, watching shows and running up and down the strip, there’s nothing wrong with a little pampering.
+After all the hustle and bustle, eating and drinking, watching shows and constant walking up and down the Strip, there’s nothing wrong with splurging on a little pampering and relaxation at a luxury Las Vegas spa.

-Almost every popular hotel on the Las Vegas strip has a spa.
-Just remember, you will pay more at the luxury hotels like Venetian, Aria and Cosmopolitan but they will also be the most lavish.
+Almost every popular hotel on the Strip has a spa.
+Just remember, you’ll pay more at the luxury hotels like Venetian, Aria and Cosmopolitan but they’ll also be the most lavish.
+See if you can find a good deal on a spa package.

 Woman shopping for handbags and reaching to grab a bag on the top shelf